Bjorn-Strom/Holiday/article.md

     { model with Todos = todosAfterRemove }, Cmd.none
 ```

-Again we use the endpoint using the same pattern.
+Again we use the endpoint with the same pattern.
 We call the function, and when it resolves, perform a command.

-Finally we need to have some way of actually deleting from the view.
+Finally we need to have some way of actually calling this function and deleting it from the view.

 In the `containerBox` function we list each todo and we want to add a button there.
 Lets also add some inline styling (you might want to look away).